qlik-oss/enigma.js/README.md

     .then(schema => {
       const session = enigma.create({
         schema,
-        // Change the url to point to your QIX instance
+        // Change the url to point to your QIX instance - might require additional parameters for authentication - see examples
         url: 'ws://localhost:9076/app/engineData',
         createSocket: url => new WebSocket(url)
       })